Baby Toys for 0-6 Months

 6. Teething Toys

 Babies love exploring objects with their mouths.
 When they are teething it can also help them to have something to chew on.
 On average babies get their first tooth at 6 months, but some come earlier and others later, and it can be a long process.
 My poor baby started teething at about 4 months, but his tooth only broke through at 5 months.
 I had various teething toys, but he found most of them too difficult to hold and a bit large to get his mouth around.
-Friends recommended to me, which was a lot better as it was easy for him to hold and small enough to fit in his mouth.
-If I could only ever buy one teething toy, I would get one of these. the matchstick monkey
+Friends recommended the matchstick monkey to me, which was a lot better as it was easy for him to hold and small enough to fit in his mouth.
+If I could only ever buy one teething toy, I would get one of these.

 7. A Toothbrush